julianedwards/parquet-go/README.md

 | slice, array      | group                   | LIST |
 | struct            | group                   |

-Pointers are automatically mapped to optional fields.
-All other Go types are not supported, including funcs, interfaces, unsafe pointers, unsigned int pointers, and complex numbers.

 #### Struct Tags

-Automatic schema definition supports the use of the `parquet` struct tag for further schema specification beyond the default mappings.
+Automatic schema definition generation supports the use of the `parquet` struct tag for further schema specification beyond the default mappings.
 Tag fields have the format `key=value` and are comma separated.
 The tags do not support converted types as these are now deprecated by Parquet.
 Since converted types are still needed to support backward compatibility, they are automatically set based on a field's logical type.

 | Tag Field       | Type   | Values                                                                           | Notes |